Local Behavioral Health Authority (LBHA)

 Resources for Behavioral Health Providers

-Telehealth services were temporarily expanded to ensure the availability of essential behavioral health services during the COVID-19 pandemic.
+Telehealth services were expanded to ensure access to essential behavioral health services during the COVID-19 pandemic.

 - Behavioral Health Administration